 She started, realizing that her hair had lightened slightly from the trauma of pushing her way through the crowd.
 It hadn’t bleached completely white, of course--she was far too well trained for that.
 However, it had grown a bit whiter, like it had been powdered.

-Feeling a jolt of paranoia, Siri replaced the shawl on her head, looking away as the restaurant owner approached to take their order.
-A short list of meals was scratched into the table, and Peprin immediately began to ask about them, drawing away the restaurant owner’s attention.
+Feeling a jolt of paranoia, Vivenna replaced the shawl on her head, looking away as the restaurant owner approached to take their order.
+A short list of meals was scratched into the table, and Peprin immediately began to ask about them, drawing the restaurant owner’s attention.

-You’re better than this, she told herself sternly, composing herself.
+You’re better than this, she told herself sternly.
 You’ve been trained to remain in control.
 You’ve studied Hallandren for most of your life.
 You can deal with this.

-Vivenna reasserted control, and her hair slowly darkened again, returning to her customary black.
+Her hair slowly darkened again, returning to its customary black.
 The change was subtle enough that if someone had been watching, they would have probably just thought it to be a trick of the light.
-Regardless, she kept the shawl up.

-Even if others couldn’t see the change, she knew.
-Ashamed, she looked down at the table with its rough-carved words.
-This was what came of her years of preparation?
+Regardless, she kept the shawl up, feeling ashamed.
+She looked down at the table with its rough-carved words.
 One walk through the market, and she lost control?
+What was wrong with her?

 Think of Siri, she told herself.
 If it is difficult for you, think how much more trouble she must be in.

 That thought gave her strength.
-Her mission was impromptu, even a little insane, but it was desperate and vital.
+Her mission was impromptu, even insane, but it was important.
 Calm once again, she put the shawl back down and waited while Peprin chose a dish--a seafood stew of some sort--and the innkeeper walked away.

 “So. . .now what?”
 Peprin finally asked.